Oak-barrel/UnscentedKalmanFilter/README.md

 #### UKF Augmentation

-The two noises, which are longitudinal and yaw acceleration noises, are incorperated in the states vector and covariance matrix.
+The two noises, which are longitudinal and yaw acceleration noises, are incorporated in the states vector and covariance matrix.

-The two noises are independent with each other.
+The two noises are independent of each other.
 The covariance matrix `Q` of the noises can be calculated as below:

 <img src="https://filedn.com/lUE8ye7yWpzFOF1OFLVsPau/Github/UKF/cov_max_noise.png" alt="covariance matrix of the noises" width="233">